 One of the downsides to using instant messaging is that the conversations happen in a vacuum.
 It is up to the project manager to ensure that any relevant details from these conversations make its way into the primary system of record for the project.

 Unlike instant messaging, email is an effective channel for more formal project updates being sent out to multiple stakeholders.
 Progress reports, performance updates, and change updates are examples of messages traditionally sent through email.

 Communication management and work management software

 Out of all communication methods, work management software provides the most effective method of communicating all project messages.
 These solutions provide a centralized location which automatically houses all communications throughout the life of a project, ensuring that everyone remains on the same page.

-Instant messaging and email have their pros and cons, but they keep communication siloed and introduces unnecessary miscommunications between stakeholders.
+Instant messaging and email have their pros and cons, but they keep communication siloed and introduce unnecessary miscommunications between stakeholders.